 Hair Serum For Different Hair Types: Recipes

-Here are two simple and effective hair serum recipes that are good for dry and oily hair types.
+Here are three simple and effective hair serum recipes that are good for dry, oily, and brittle hair types.
 As these contain natural and essential oils, they will help nourish your hair.

 For Oily Hair

-Those with oily hair should go for light oil as a base for making their hair serum.
+Those with oily hair should go for a light oil as a base for making their hair serum.
 Oils like coconut oil and jojoba oil are lighter than other oils.
 Hence, they can be perfect for oily hair and scalp.
-The excess oiliness in hair is caused due to the sebum produced by the sebaceous glands, which makes hair look greasy all the time.
-Therefore, you should choose an essential oil that could control the gland.
+The excess oiliness of hair is caused by the excess sebumi XA substance made up of fats and oils secreted by the sebaceous glands to keep the skin naturally hydrated. produced by the sebaceous glandsi XMicroscopic glands in hair follicles underneath the surface of the skin that produce oils to keep the skin hydrated. , which makes your hair look greasy all the time.
+Therefore, you should choose an essential oil that can control these glands.
 Lemon, peppermint, and geranium essential oils are light and suit oily hair the best.

-- To make the serum, mix few drops of any essential oil mentioned above with 100 mL of coconut or jojoba oil.
+- Mix a few drops of any essential oil mentioned above with 100 ml of coconut or jojoba oil.

 - Apply this oil to dry or damp hair to retain moisture and prevent excess oiliness.

-- If you do not want to use it during the day (as it may make your hair look oily), you can always use the oil during the night.
-Massage this serum over hair and scalp every night before going to bed.
+- If you do not want to use it during the day (as it may make your hair look oily), you can always use this serum at night.
+Massage this serum all over your hair and scalp every night before going to bed.